-Letesha Nelson, CEO / Executive Director
+Letesha Nelson, President & Executive Director

-Letesha Nelson joined the Goodman Community Center as its CEO and Executive Director on Jan.
+Letesha Nelson joined the Goodman Community Center as its President and Executive Director on Jan.
 25, 2021.
 Letesha brings more than 20 years of nonprofit experience that ranges from working directly with program participants all the way up to leading an organization as its Executive Director.

 Prior to joining the Goodman Center, Letesha was the Executive Director of Children and Family Enrichment at Idlewild, in Memphis, and before that, she held a number of positions with the Girl Scouts that spanned more than 17 years and a range of responsibilities.
 Thanks to this breadth of experience, Letesha brings expertise in operational efficiency, fiscal responsibility, donor relations, grant writing and programming to the Goodman Center.